manx52/ROB498/README.md

 ### Setup Instructions
-The docker setup is only available for computers with NVIDIA-capable GPUs.
+The docker setup is only available for computers with NVIDIA-capable GPUs (Minimum 32 GB of free space).
 TO verify this, run ```nvidia-smi``` and verify if you have any problems.
 If you haven't installed it, go to Software & Updates >> Additional Drivers and install the recommended NVIDIA driver

 #### Verify CUDA on Jetson Nano
 ```bash